miguelraz/academic-kickstart/content/post/hardware/index.md

 For these reasons, performant code should keep allocations to a minimum.
 Note that the `@btime` macro prints the number and size of the allocations.
 This information is given because it is assumed that any programmer who cares to benchmark their code will be interested in reducing allocations.

 ### Not all objects need to be allocated
 Inside RAM, data is kept on either the *stack* or the *heap*.
 The stack is a simple data structure with a beginning and end, similar to a `Vector` in Julia.
 The stack can only be modified by adding or subtracting elements from the end, analogous to a `Vector` with only the two mutating operations `push!` and `pop!`.
 These operations on the stack are very fast.
 When we talk about "allocations", however, we talk about data on the heap.
-Only the heap gives true random access.
+Unlike the stack, the heap has an unlimited size (well, it has the size of your computer's RAM), and can be modified arbitrarily, deleting any objects.

-Intuitively, it may seem obvious that all objects need to be placed in RAM, must be able to be retrieved at any time by the program, and therefore need to be allocated on the heap.
+Intuitively, it may seem obvious that all objects need to be placed in RAM, must be able to be retrieved and deleted at any time by the program, and therefore need to be allocated on the heap.
 And for some languages, like Python, this is true.
-However, this is not true in Julia.
+However, this is not true in Julia and other efficient, compiled languages.
 Integers, for example, can often be placed on the stack.

 Why do some objects need to be heap allocated, while others can be stack allocated?
 To be stack-allocated, the compiler needs to know for certain that:

-* The object is a fixed, predetermined size, and not too big (max tens of bytes).
+* The object is a reasonably small size, so it fits on the stack.
 This is needed for technical reasons for the stack to operate.
+* The compiler can predict exactly *when* it needs to add and destroy the object so it can destroy it by simply popping the stack (similar to calling `pop!` on a `Vector`).
+This is usually the case for local variables in compiled languages.

+Julia has even more constrains on stack-allocated objects.
+* The object should have a fixed size known at compile time.
-* That the object never changes.
+* The compiler must know that object never changes.
 The CPU is free to copy stack-allocated objects, and for immutable objects, there is no way to distinguish a copy from the original.
 This bears repeating: *With immutable objects, there is no way to distinguish a copy from the original*.
 This gives the compiler and the CPU certain freedoms when operating on it.
-* The compiler can predict exactly *when* it needs to access the program so it can reach it by simply popping the stack.
-This is usually the case in compiled languages.

-Objects that contain heap-allocated objects have significantly higher overhead in both memory consumption and time spent.
 In Julia, we have a concept of a *bitstype*, which is an object that recursively contain no heap-allocated objects.
 Heap allocated objects are objects of types `String`, `Array`, `Ref` and `Symbol`, mutable objects, or objects containing any of the previous.
 Bitstypes are more performant exactly because they are immutable, fixed in size and can be stack allocated.
 The latter point is also why objects are immutable by default in Julia, and leads to one other performance tip: Use immutable objects whereever possible.

+What does this mean in practise?
+In Julia, it means if you want fast stack-allocated objects:
+* You object must be created, used and destroyed in a fully compiled function so the compiler knows for certain when it needs to create, use and destroy the object.
+If the object is returned for later use (and not immediately returned to another, fully compiled function), we say that the object *escapes*, and must be allocated.
+* Your object's type must be a bitstype.
+* Your type must be limited in size.
+I don't know exactly how large it has to be, but 100 bytes is fine.
+* The exact memory layout of your type must be known by the compiler.

 ```julia